Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 (Manukan Island, Mamutik Island, Sapi Island)

-Same as Jesselton Point, they also offer island transfer to Manukan, Sapi and Mamutik Island.
-The return fare costs RM60 (≈US$16.75) per adult and RM30 (≈US$9) per Child, which has included jetty fee.
-Conservation Fee (entry to island) is not included.
-Island hopping is available for an additional fee of RM10 (≈US$3) per island.
-The fare may be slightly higher than Jesselton Point, but I like them for a few reasons:
+Same as Jesselton Point, they also offer island transfer to Manukan, Sapi, and Mamutik Island.
+Their fares may be slightly higher than Jesselton Point, but I like them for a few reasons:

-• Their staff and boatman are more professional (less bumpy ride).
+• Their staff and boatmen are more professional (less bumpy ride).

-• The boat departs on time at fixed schedule (no matter it’s full or not).
+• The boat departs on time at a fixed schedule (no matter whether it’s full or not).

-• They have staff stations on island to guide you if required.
+• They have staffs station on islands to guide you if required.

 • The boat looks newer or well-maintained.